python-rope/rope/README.txt

   [the rest of module]

-Dynamic object inference has been enhanced to two infer the returned objects of functions based on their parameters.
+Dynamic object inference has been enhanced to infer the returned objects of functions based on their parameters.

 "Handle long imports" command trys to make long imports look better by transforming ``import pkg1.pkg2.pkg3.pkg4.mod1`` to ``from pkg1.pkg2.pkg3.pkg4 import mod1``.
 Long imports can be identified either by having lots of dots or being very long.
-The default configuration considers imports with more than 2 dots or with length more than 27 characters to be long.
+The default configuration considers imported modules with more than 2 dots or with length more than 27 characters to be long.

 Getting Started